brightspot/content-review-cycle/README.md

 > [!WARNING]
 > This is a high-level summary of the functionality this extension provides.

-This extension provides the ability for Brightspot to print the words "Hello World" to the log when certain records are saved.
+This extension provides the ability for users the ability to set up review cycles for different content types.
+Users can configure cycle durations in Admin > Sites & Settings for each content type along with a timeframe of when a banner warning would appear at the top of the content edit page which will allow you to review or dismiss it.
+Additionally, users can also override the cycle duration of specific content types.
+Notifications can also be set up in Admin > Users & Roles > Notifications.
+Content that is past due or due in a specific amount of days will be shown as a notification in the CMS header.

 * [Prerequisites](#prerequisites)
 * [Installation](#installation)